webuild-consortium/architecture/adr/revocation.md

 ## Decision

-The TSL MUST be used to implement status lists when revocation is required (e.g., in long-lived credentials).
+The TSL (draft 13) MUST be used to implement status lists when revocation is required (e.g., in long-lived credentials).

 ## Consequences